isovector/reasonablypolymorphic.com/site/misc/law.markdown

 > TODO(sandy): add support for missing data to lineChart

 This metric nicely prioritizes old cases, like our previous metric emphasized newer cases.
+In fact, the directed importance score puts 865 of the its top 1000 (86.5%) cases before the date of continuous coverage.

-It's unclear to me how to combine the two together; we probably can't meaningfully add eigenvalues, but let's try it anyway.
+We'd be very happy if we could somehow mix the two metrics together to get an importance score that has no time-bias.
+Unfortunately, it's unclear to me how to combine the two together; we probably can't meaningfully add eigenvalues --- but let's try it anyway.

 <figure>
 <div id="both-importance">